OblikStudio/toolkit/README.md

 ### Extending the Base Component

 We can achieve much more by [extending](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Sub_classing_with_extends) the base Oblik component.
-It's the foundation of all other components and provides useful functionality like the `$defaults` and `$presets` shown earlier, an [event emitter](https://github.com/scottcorgan/tiny-emitter#readme) so you can handle asynchronous actions, managing references to subcomponents, and hooks.
+It's the foundation of all components and provides useful functionality like the `$defaults` and `$presets` shown earlier, an [event emitter](https://github.com/scottcorgan/tiny-emitter#readme), managing references to subcomponents, and hooks.
+It can also specify other components as subcomponents.
+Let's create a component:

 ```js
 import Watcher from 'oblik/watcher'